mickfuzz/phd4/_posts/thesis_chapters/2024-3-3-Methodology.md

 **Link with TADS?**
 TADS and the associated metaphor of warping anchors is normally applied in settings of group action.

-#### Creating ideocultures as designed systems (ADD THIRD SPACE HERE)

-From Cole.

-The concept of ideocultures is useful when compared to expansive learning and presumption of existing objects.

-#### Funds of Knowledge

-My study will be guided by understandings of how home discourses or 'funds of knowledge' (Moje et al., 2004; Moll et al., 1992, p.
-3) can be drawn on as a resource by participants to facilitate learning in new environments.

-COPIED AND PASTED BUT USE AS BASE - IF NOT INCLUDED IN INTRO The concept of Funds of Knowledge emerged from research within United States Latino communities.
-The term addresses the use of knowledge and skills from participation in activities outside school that teachers can build on to help classroom work and to support the motivation of learners.
-Researchers found that Latino home cultures, skills and traditions were hardly visible in mainstream school cultures.
-This resulted in a form of deficit thinking about the performance of these communities [@moll_funds_1992].
-Research by the UK National Literacy Trust [-@picton_video_2020] of 11-16 year olds found that 96% percent of boys and 65.2% of girls play video games.
-This study shows that while there remains a disparity between genders, game playing is still very widespread and young people are unlikely to be part of a household where no games are played.

-Game making allows children to draw on funds of knowledge in various ways, perhaps in the choice of the kind of game that is to be made, in the setting or subject matter or the style and aesthetics of audio and visual elements of the game.
-Teachers can also draw out attitudes and knowledge of game cultures and bring them into the learning environment in an inclusive way.
-In addition, knowledge of game design conventions can be used by teachers to exemplify coding concepts.
-For example, consider conditional coding constructs.
-If Pac-Man touches a ghost, then a player life is lost.
-Such structures are described as a game design patterns.
-Werner and colleagues [-@denner_using_2014] found that the use of design patterns and game mechanics when teaching novice coders can increase accessibility for learners due the concrete and relatable approach.

-Problematising Funds of knowledge and funds of identity which may perpetuate status quo negatively
-- and update outlined here [@rajala_utopian_2023]

-##### Possible funds of knowledge

-NOTE - THIS PROBABLY NEEDS TO GO SOMEWHERE ELSE - TOO CONTEXT SPECIFIC

-As explored in the introduction this study explores an area where several contexts meeting, family learning, coding cultures and informal science clubs.

-**Retro Gaming as a Fund of knowledge:**  retro gaming and associated nostalgia can provoke a positive reaction from both parents and children.
-This can be used to leverage interest in creative projects.

-This study positions this interest and identification as a fund of knowledge which designers should be aware of and utilise to help address some of the affective barriers to taking part in coding processes.

-What potential does that give to family game making?

-NOTE - HOW IS THIS EXPLORE LATER?
-IS THIS REALLY A METHODOLOGY ASPECT - OR SOMETHING FOR THE INTRODUCTION OR THE DISCUSSION CHAPTER 6 ?

 ## Data Collection